 This will take between 1-1.5hrs.
 When the doughs have risen to fill about 75-80% of the pan, you'll know it's ready for the oven.

-Brush the tops with egg wash or cream and put them into a preheated 200C/ 392F oven for 30-35min.
+Brush the tops with egg wash or cream and put them into a preheated 200C/ 392F oven around 30min.
 Cover the tops with tin foil half way through the cooking to prevent over browning.

 Once baked, remove from pan immediately and leave it on wire racks to cool.